elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/layout_design.md

 ## Authorization

 You may have noticed a serious issue with our account deletion approach.
-Players can now delete their accounts, but technically players could delete the accounts of other players too.
-For example, the `chrismccord` account could sign in to the platform, and then use the `http://0.0.0.0:4000/players/4/edit` URL to delete the `newuser` example player we removed in the screenshots above.
+Players can now delete their accounts, but players could delete the accounts of other players too!
+For example, the `chrismccord` account could sign in to the platform, and then use the `http://0.0.0.0:4000/players/1/edit` URL to deviously delete José Valim's account.

 For player authorization, we're going to take a simple approach similar to the one we used to authenticate players on our platform.
 Let's open the